-With 15 years of experience and solid banking backing, PayKings is known by many as the giant of high-risk accounts (high-risk) and the refuge for sectors such as CBD, Nutra and Gambling that traditional catwalks reject.
+With 15 years of experience and solid banking backing, PayKings is known by many as the giant of high-risk accounts (high-risk) and the shelter for sectors like CBD, Nutra and Gambling that traditional gateways reject.

-However, It is not the definitive solution for everyone.
-If PayKings' operational limitations are slowing down your cash flow, this guide will help you find the payment gateway with the exact flexibility your business needs.
+However, is not the ultimate solution for everyone.
+If PayKings’ operational limitations are slowing down your cash flow, this guide will help you find the gateway with the exact flexibility your business needs.

-PayKings is a payment service provider (PSP) and a ISO/MSP (Independent Sales Organization) specializing in the management of high-risk merchant accounts (high-risk merchant accounts).
+PayKings is a payment service provider (PSP) and a ISO/MSP (Independent Sales Organization) specialized in the management of high-risk merchant accounts (high-risk merchant accounts).

-Founded in 2011 in St. Petersburg, Florida, the company has consolidated its position over the last few years 15 years as the connecting bridge between "sensitive" industries and traditional banking networks.
+Founded in 2011 in St. Petersburg, Florida, the company has established itself over the last 15 years as the connection bridge between “sensitive” industries and traditional banking networks.

-However, its main function is to facilitate the acceptance of credit and debit card payments for companies that giants like Stripe, PayPal, or Square usually reject due to:
+Now, its main function is to facilitate the acceptance of credit and debit card payments for businesses that giants like Stripe, PayPal, or Square often reject due to:

 - High chargeback rates (chargebacks).